Automatic layout of railroad diagrams: A formal account of railroad diagrams and their layout

-\begin{itemize}[topsep=2pt] \item The width of an inline VC is the sum of: \begin{enumerate*} \item the width of its first sublayout; \item the width of its marker (implementation-dependent); and \item $3S$ if its start-side tip specification is a physical proportion other than~0 (i.e.~if it needs a bracket), and likewise for its end side if other than~1. \end{enumerate*} \item The width of a block VC is that of its first sublayout, plus $3S$ for each non-\literal{vertical} tip. \end{itemize} The multiples of $S$ account for vertical brackets in the rendering.
-As an example, the illustration shows the left side of a positive block VC with a \literal{(logical 1)} tip.
-The blue~$B = 3S$ width is part of the VC.
-The white~$W = 2S$ width comes from spaces at the left end of each sublayout; the bracket of the VC ``reaches into'' them.
-The gray~$G = S$ width is intrinsic to the stations.
+To state the well-formedness rules, we must first define three other layout properties: width, number of logical and connectable rows on either side, and up- and down-connectability on either side.
+The definition of \textbf{width} below assumes a constant $S$, the unit width around curves and boxes. \begin{itemize} \item The width of a rail is its \literal{width} parameter. \item The width of a space is $2S$. \item Stations have implementation-dependent widths, plus $2S$. \item The width of a horizontal concatenation is the sum of its sublayouts'. \item The width of an inline VC is the sum of: (i)~the width of its first sublayout; (ii)~the width of its marker (implementation-dependent); and (iii)~$3S$ if its start-side tip specification is a physical proportion other than~0 (i.e.~if it needs a bracket), and likewise for its end side if other than~1. \item The width of a block VC is that of its first sublayout, plus $3S$ for each non-\literal{vertical} tip. \end{itemize} The multiples of $S$ account for vertical brackets in the rendering, e.g. as illustrated by \autoref{fig:bracket-widths} for a block VC.

 Second, we define the \textbf{number of logical rows} on either side.
 The \textbf{number of connectable rows} is equal to the logical one except where noted.
-We omit writing ``on the given side'' for brevity, but all tips and numbers of rows refer to the same univerally quantified side: \begin{itemize} \item Spaces, rails, stations, and block VCs with a non-\literal{vertical} tip all have 1~row. \item A horizontal concatenation has as many rows as its sidemost sublayout. \item An inline VC has as many rows on its start side as its first sublayout on that side, and likewise for its end side with its last sublayout. \item A positive block VC with a \literal{vertical} tip has as many rows as the sum of the number of connectable rows of its top and bottom sublayouts. \item A negative block VC with a \literal{vertical} tip has as many logical rows as the sum of its top and bottom sublayouts, minus the number of connectable rows of its top sublayout, plus~1; and only 1~connectable row.
+All tips and numbers of rows refer to the same universally quantified side: \begin{itemize} \item Spaces, rails, stations, and block VCs with a non-\literal{vertical} tip all have 1~row. \item A horizontal concatenation has as many rows as its sidemost sublayout. \item An inline VC has as many rows on its start side as its first sublayout on that side, and likewise for its end side with its last sublayout. \item A positive block VC with a \literal{vertical} tip has as many rows as the sum of the number of connectable rows of its top and bottom sublayouts. \item A negative block VC with a \literal{vertical} tip has as many logical rows as the sum of its top and bottom sublayouts, minus the number of connectable rows of its top sublayout, plus~1; and only 1~connectable row.
 (See \autoref{fig:negative-rows}.) \end{itemize}